Rich-Hoepfinger/CS4641-Project/README.md

 ![eps_10avg_2](https://user-images.githubusercontent.com/106047524/234424235-a98585f2-dd53-4866-887c-0bc565153086.png)

-The diagram look much different in the 2nd experiment and produces a different optimal $\epsilon$.
+The diagram looks much different in the 2nd experiment and produces a different optimal $\epsilon$.
 Since DBScan relies heavily on the initial points, to reduce the randomness incurred by the initialisation, it was decided to increase the replication number to 50.
 All points will be selected as starting points eventually as replication number goes to infinity.
 That way we reduce the effect of initialization on a certain point.

 ![eps_avg_50](https://user-images.githubusercontent.com/106047524/234424259-4040c436-82e2-4495-a151-0a0d304650b9.png)